 Professor Włodzimierz Cygan is a Polish textile artist renowned throughout the world for his technically innovative tapestries.
 Cygan trained in Gobelin weaving in the 1970s, graduating with a Masters in Art, but he has long preferred to create his tapestries using a frame that gives him the freedom to warp radially.
 His honors include the Grand Prix at the 12th International Triennale of Tapestry in Lodz, Poland in 2007 and a bronze medal at the 6th International Fiber Art Biennale in Zhengzhou City, China in 2010.
 Cygan is a professor of textiles in the Strzeminski Academy of Fine Arts in Lodz.

 Entry to World Tapestry Now is open to all artists who design and weave their own tapestries either individually or collaboratively (all assistants shall be named).
 For the purposes of this exhibition, tapestry is defined as hand woven, weft faced fabric using discontinuous wefts.
 Artists who work in both traditional and more experimental methods are encouraged to enter.
-Multimedia work will be considered if the primary medium is tapestry.
+Multimedia and conceptual work will be considered as long as the primary focus of the work is tapestry.
 Entries must be one-of-a-kind and have been completed after January 2014.
 Entries may not have been shown previously in any ATA exhibition, including the Unjuried Small Format show.
 Artists may submit up to three pieces, but a maximum of one piece per artist will be accepted.

 October 15, 2017